skedastik/vscode-ty-levels/README.md

 # vscode-ty-levels

-Add etags to your solids (Walls, Ramps, WallDoors etc.) with a single command.

-## `Add Etags to Solids`
+A Visual Studio Code extension for editing Avara levels.

+## Commands

-Hit `Cmd-Shift-P` and begin typing "add etags to solids".
-Hit `Enter` once the command appears.
-Your untagged solids are now tagged.
+Hit `Cmd-Shift-P` and begin typing any of the commands below.
+Hit `Enter` when the command appears to execute it.

+### `Add Etags to Solids`

+Add etags to untagged solids (Walls, Ramps, WallDoors etc.).